Joursoir/ufm/README.md

 ## Organization of code:

 * lib: code of auxiliary routines
-	* interface: responsible for pseudo-graphics
+	* tbi: responsible for pseudo-graphics (text-based interface)

 * scr: the application's main code